 While the Board believes that the expectations included in the Company's Corporate Governance Guidelines strike an appropriate balance between maintaining a Director's focus and permitting valuable outside experiences, the Governance Committee recognizes and respects that some stakeholders may apply more stringent guidelines in this area.
-The Governance Committee's analysis of the three Directors who served as an executive officer of a publicly traded company boards (including the Company's Board) as of March 4, 2024 is presented below.
+The Governance Committee's analysis of the three Directors who served as an executive officer of a publicly traded company and sat on three or more publicly traded company boards (including the Company's Board) as of March 4, 2024 is presented below.